what is it?

 you take the medicine depend on the medical problem for which you are using the medicine.

 Adults up to 65 years of age—50 milligrams (mg) as a single dose no more than once a day, 1 hour before sexual intercourse.
 Alternatively, the medicine may be taken 30 minutes to 4 hours before sexual intercourse.
 Do not take more than one 50 mg pill in a 24 hour period.

-Your doctor may adjust your dose if needed.
-Always follow your doctor’s dosing instructions and consult with your doctor on any questions regarding dosage.
+Your provider may adjust your dose if needed.
+Always follow your provider’s dosing instructions and consult with your provider on any questions regarding dosage.

 how do I take it?